matthewcawley02/awn-ide/awn-language-server/README.md

 - Run `npm install` in this folder.
 This installs all necessary npm modules in both the client and server folder.
 - Press ▷ to run the launch config (F5), creating a new instance of VSCode that runs this extension.
 - In this new instance of VSCode, open a .awn file inside `\tests`, for example.
-- (If the language server crashes quickly a few times, it will need to be restarted with Ctrl+R. There is a bug in `tests\test_all.awn` currently, so be aware of that)
+- If the language server crashes quickly a few times, it will need to be restarted with Ctrl+R.